 The Gare Ganpati temple, the Bhairoba temple, the Krishneshwar temple, the Bhavani Mata temple, and the Abhayankar Vishnu Temple are few of the many renowned temples found in Satara.
 The Koteshwar Mandir is yet another famous temple dedicated to Lord Shiva which was built almost 500 years back, in the 16th Century.

-The Kaus Lake and Kaus Plateau are two breathtaking points in this region.
+The Kaas Lake and Kaas Plateau are two breathtaking points in this region.
 It is home to numerous species of plants and herbs – a must watch for nature lovers.
 The Lake is the primary source of water for Satara.
 The Thosegarh Falls is another spot that will prove to be an eye-catcher during the monsoons when the waterfall is in full swell.